 Camp photos provided by Kristine Lorefice

-We started Team Camp because we saw how important—and how therapeutic—it can be for young people to experience and enjoy nature up close.
-Initially, we began with a group of young people who wanted to attend camp, some with social differences and some without, and from the beginning Team Camp was a tremendous success.
+We started our Camps & Retreats because we saw how important—and how therapeutic—it can be for young people to experience and enjoy nature and social gatherings.
+Initially, we began with a group of young people who wanted to attend camp, some with social differences and some without, and from the beginning Aspen Network’s outings were a tremendous success.

-Team Camp is co-ed and open to a broader age range than our other programs.
-We accept young people ages 13 to late twenties, pending application approval.
+Aspen Network is co-ed and open to a broader age range than our other programs.
+We accept young people ages thirteen to late twenties, pending application approval.
 We carefully organize age-appropriate topics and breakout groups for different ages and maturity levels.
 We have years of experience addressing the differing interests of our campers and have an excellent, well-trained staff that is sensitive to these interests.

 Tiny steps to new successes

-Our camp is designed to be a safe, comfortable and appropriately challenging adventure.
+Our Camps & Retreats are designed to be a safe, comfortable and appropriately challenging adventure.
 It is rich with teachings, seminars, and small working groups, always with a problem-solving, solution-oriented approach.
-Much of the learning happens informally at campsite chats, while hiking, or during any number of other outdoor activities.
-Team Camp is a highly supportive environment in which bullying or other negative actions or words are simply not tolerated.
+Much of the learning happens informally during chats, while hiking, or during any number of other activities.
+Aspen Network is a highly supportive environment in which bullying or other negative actions or words are simply not tolerated.
 We focus on building the following practical life skills in a fun, learn-by-doing setting:

 • Social skills

 • Physical activity and endurance